Used 2019 Chevy Silverado 2500HD Crew Cab

 This is a great truck, I bought the "Custom" Trim level.
 The center console on this trim level does not open, has no rear cup holders, or usb ports.
 With this console, you have no place to store anything and no rear cupholders, zero.
 To replace the console is over $1000.
 GIVE ME A FREAKING BREAK CHEVY!!!

 Our experts like the Silverado 2500HD models:

-- Allows owners to keep tabs on secondary drivers by reporting driving behavior and activate available safety features.
+- Allows owners to keep tabs on secondary drivers by reporting driving behavior and limiting certain vehicle features.

 - Safety Alert Seat